-In essence, all of those terms can refer to both natural and synthetic compounds, so let's take a deeper look into the perfumery we know, don't know, love and loathe.
+In essence, all of those terms can refer to both natural and synthetic compounds, so let's take a deeper look into perfumery.
+What we know, don't know, love and possibly loathe.

-In the perfume industry they employ people called ‘noses’, because they have the ability to blend and create specific scent, and the knowledge to mask other scents.
-This is primarily used in the personal care and household maintenance products arena, where toxic chemical is masked by other scents so that it is able to be passed off as ‘pleasant’.
-In modern synthetic perfumery they are masking cheap filler ingredients and body odour, or trying to mimic natural botanicals.
+In the perfume industry people called ‘noses’ are employed for their ability to blend and create specific scent and more importantly, their knowledge of how to mask other scents.
+This is primarily used in the personal care and household maintenance products arena, where toxic chemical is masked by other scents so that it is able to be presented as ‘pleasant’.
+In modern synthetic perfumery these compounds are masking cheap filler ingredients and body odour, or trying to mimic natural botanicals.

-Due to the excessive use of ‘masking fragrances’ I discover that a lot of people do not know what real scents are.
+Due to the excessive use of ‘masking fragrances’ I repeatedly observe that a lot of people don't know what real scents are.
 For example, fragrances like lavender, rose, lily of the valley, sweet pea, gardenia, vanilla, grape or green tea.
-You’ve all seen and or experienced these fragrances used in everything from laundry detergent, toilet cleaner and air freshener to body powder, hand cream and body sprays.
+You’ve all seen and or experienced these fragrances used in everything from laundry detergent, toilet cleaner and air freshener to body powder, hand cream, makeup and body sprays.

 I’d love to set up a scent challenge where we compare a ‘green tea’ scented perfume with a handful of warmed, organic, green tea leaves.
-It would leave the participants somewhat confused as to what the ‘green tea fragrance’ was actually intended to be mimicking.
+It would leave the participants somewhat confused as to what the ‘green tea fragrance’ was actually intending to mimic.

 The same comparison could be done with Vanilla, which would undoubtedly cause everyone to understand exactly what I am attempting to explain.
 Vanilla ‘fragrance’ is sickly sweet, devoid of earthy resinous beauty, and soul-less.
 Vanilla Bean extract is warm, lusciously decadent and intoxicatingly beautiful.